HIV and cardiovascular disease

 Too much stress may increase your risk for CVD.
 Try to reduce your exposure to stressful events.
 If this is not possible, regular use of acupuncture, massage, meditation, yoga and other relaxing activities can help you better cope with stress.

 In one large study, researchers found that between 15% and 20% of people who have had a heart attack also suffer from depression.
 Moreover, in some cases, depression can occur long before a heart attack.
-Because depression seems to increase the risk of CVD, let your doctor and nurse know if you are feeling sad, unexpectedly tired often or depressed.
-Keeping free from depression helps your overall health and quality of life.
+Because depression and the related issue anxiety seem to increase the risk of CVD, let your doctor and nurse know if you are feeling anxious, sad, depressed, or unexpectedly tired often.
+Keeping free from depression and anxiety helps your overall health and quality of life.

-Cocaine, amphetamine (speed), crystal meth and related chemicals such as ecstasy (E or X or xtc) can raise your blood pressure and body temperature, make your heart beat faster, narrow the blood vessels that carry blood to the heart and significantly increase your risk of a heart attack.
+Stimulants like cocaine, amphetamine (speed), crystal meth and MDMA/ecstasy can increase your risk of a heart attack.
+This is because they raise your blood pressure and body temperature, make your heart beat faster and narrow the blood vessels that carry blood to the heart.
 Injecting substances such as heroin or cocaine into your body can also cause serious life-threatening infections, and the resulting inflammation may affect your heart.
-If you use substances, speak to your doctor and nurse about getting help.
+If you use drugs, speak to your local harm reduction organization for advice.